Fertility clinic failure affects more patients than previously thought

 Breaking News Emails

-More than three weeks after a tank failure at a fertility center in Cleveland, the University Hospitals Fertility Center is now saying 4,000 frozen eggs and embryos were lost — twice the number the hospital initially reported.
+More than three weeks after a "catastrophic failure" at its fertility clinic in Ohio, the University Hospitals Fertility Center is now saying 4,000 frozen eggs and embryos were lost — twice the number the hospital initially reported.

-Nearly 1,000 patients of the University Hospitals Fertility Center were sent letters Tuesday apologizing once more and acknowledging some of the reasons a storage tank failed.
-The hospital is now blaming human error for the loss of those frozen eggs and embryos, some of which had been stored for decades.
+Nearly 1,000 patients of the University Hospitals Fertility Center in Cleveland were sent letters Tuesday apologizing once more and acknowledging some of the reasons for the failure to preserve frozen eggs and embryos held in a storage tank.
+The hospital is now blaming human error for the devastating loss.

 In the letter from University Hospitals Fertility Center, patients received the crushing news that it’s unlikely that any of the frozen eggs and embryos are viable.
 The letter also confirms that the remote alarm system on the tank — which should have alerted an employee to temperature swings — was shut off during the weekend of March 3.
 It was during that time the temperature in the tank began to rise, destroying the thousands of frozen eggs and embryos.